What makes the Cambridge Computer Science course so special?

 How many students take Computer Science at Newnham and what options do they choose?

 Newnham aims to admit two or three Computer Science students a year.
-Most Computer Science students take Mathematics and one other paper from the Natural Sciences Tripos in their first year, but they can also take papers from the Mathematical Tripos, or a Psychology paper.
+Computer Science students take Mathematics from the Natural Sciences Tripos in their first year.

 How will I be taught at Newnham?